FirelightWP/easy-fancybox/readme.txt

 1. Go to Settings > Media and enable FancyBox iFrame support.
 2. Go to Appearance > Menus and open the little tab "Screen Options" in the top-right corner.
-3. Enable the option "CSS Classes" under Advanced menu proterties.
+3. Enable the option "CSS Classes" under Advanced menu properties.
 4. Now give the menu item you want to open in a FancyBox iframe the class `fancybox-iframe`.

 If you are on an older version of WordPress or if you cannot use WP's Menus, you will need to do some heavy theme hacking to get it to work.
 Basically, what you need to achieve is that the menu item you want opened in a lightbox overlay, should get a class="fancybox-iframe" tag.